nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 **MSS**

 1. User requests to list clients
 1. Prudy shows a list of clients

    Use case ends.

 **Use case: UC2 - Delete a client**

-**Preconditions: User has done __UC1 - List clients__
+**Preconditions: User has done <u>UC1 - List clients</u>

 **MSS**

-1. User requests to list clients
-1. Prudy shows a list of clients
 1. User requests to delete a specific client in the list
 1. Prudy deletes the client

    Use case ends.

 **Extensions**

-* 2a.
-The list is empty.

-  Use case ends.

-* 3a.
+* 1a.
 The given index is invalid.

-    * 3a1.
+    * 1a1.
 Prudy shows an error message.

-      Use case resumes at step 2.
+      Use case ends.

-**Use case 2: Add a client**
+**Use case: UC3 - Add a client**

 **MSS**

 1. User requests to add client
 1. Prudy deletes the client

    Use case ends.

 **Extensions**